rahulthedevil/exploring/primitives-reference-types-in-javascript.md

 # What are Primitives?
-This article and videos is named "Reference vs Primitive Values".
+This article is named "Reference vs Primitive Values".

 So let's start - what are "Primitives"?